paulcushing/paulcushing/README.md

 # Hi-de-ho neighborino!

 I'm a software developer, photographer, and learner.
-Boise is home and I currently working at ClickBank.
+Boise is home and I currently build software solutions at ClickBank.

 ## &#x270d; Blog & Writing